exoplatform/exo-documentation/docs/UserWallet.rst

 |image21|

-You have to type your actual password to activate this option.
+You must enter your current password to activate this option.

 |image22|